Saravanannus/capstone-1/cicd-express-app/README.md

 ### **6. Integrating with CI/CD Pipeline**

-You can now integrate this app with the **GitHub Actions CI/CD pipeline** defined earlier.
+we can now integrate this app with the **GitHub Actions CI/CD pipeline** defined earlier.
 After making changes, create feature branches, PRs, and merge them following the branching strategy.

 When merged to `dev`, it deploys to your Dev environment; when merged to `stage`, it deploys to Staging, and finally to Production when merged to `prod`.